mallgroup/mpapi-client-php/doc/PARTNER.md

 ```

 **GET**
-For getting detail of already existing supply delay, use GET method.
+For getting detail of already existing partner supply delay, use GET method.
 ```
 <?php
 ...